PRO-015, Version 2.2, 9 July 2014

 - contain as appendices any statements or other material used to support the recommendations of the report.

-16.1 No breach of the Code of conduct
+17.1 No breach of the Code of Conduct

 If the investigator has made a finding that there has been no breach of the Code of Conduct, the decision-maker must advise the relevant employee or former employee in writing of the outcome of the investigation and include reasons for the decision.
 The decision-maker may choose to provide the employee or former employee with a copy of the investigation report for their records.